The hidden cost of cost cutting

 My father has been a loyal customer with one of the ‘Big 4’ banks for over 25 years.
 He has been with them since his very first paycheck, to when he took out a mortgage for our family home and saved up for my sister’s masters.
-He used to rave about the money he had saved with them and service he would receive until one day about 3 years ago when they really pissed him off.
+He used to rave about the money he had saved with them and service he would receive until one day about 3 years ago when they lost his trust.

 What did the bank do so wrong?

 Actually, not that much.
 Dad had $1000 fraudulently taken out of his account, an unfortunately common occurrence.
 Instead of reimbursing him straight away, the bank conducted an investigation which was frustrating - he’d been a loyal customer of this bank for 20 years, so why were they treating him like the fraud?

 The bank’s reaction to my Dad’s experience is actually pretty standard practice.
 Fraudulent transactions cost the banking industry in Australia around $560 million per year, and Banks therefore conduct incredibly thorough (and sometimes traumatising) investigations into claims.

 However, if the bank had tracked how my dad’s behaviour changed over the following years they would have noticed the short term and long term risks he posed to their revenue stream.
 He stopped using online banking altogether, never opened another account and became a brand detractor, costing the bank far more than the $1000 originally taken.